Table of Contents

 Increased supply chain visibility

-Maintaining supply chain visibility requires a lot of labor, communication, connectivity, and commitment from both merchants, suppliers, and service providers.
+Maintaining supply chain visibility requires a lot of labour, communication, connectivity, and commitment from both merchants, suppliers, and service providers.

 Through digital automation, information is automatically recorded and updated in near real-time.
 This enables relevant parties to access important information when needed, track inventory, and communicate quickly throughout the supply chain.